smeeklai/aucfan/README.md

 # aucfan
-Showcases from what I've done from my part-time job
+Showcases of what I've done from my part-time job

 Lazada/ - Scrappy web crawler for Lazada